When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 An abdominal X-ray, also called a radiograph, can provide visual confirmation of excessive air inside your intestines or expanded bowels due to air.
 With this test, your doctor checks for air-fluid levels , a pattern of air and fluid mixing together that indicates a bowel obstruction.

 Your doctor might also rule out supragastric belches, which differ from air swallowing in that the air enters the esophagus and immediately comes out again.
-If appropriate, they may perform an upper endoscopy, inserting a small camera into the esophagus and stomach.
+If appropriate, they may perform an upper endoscopy, which consists of inserting a small camera into the esophagus and stomach.

 To receive a diagnosis of aerophagia, you must have symptoms for at least 12 weeks — not necessarily in a row — out of the previous 12 months.